arleaf/CST391/week7/readme.md

 Album List and Music application home page updated to reflect new album created.

 ### Summary
+In this part of the activity, we added the ability to create an Album.
+This then updates our album list and displays it on our homepage.
+To do this we created an AddAlbum component which made use of a Bootstrap form.
+Afer modifying, we added the functions handleFormSubmit and handleCancel.
+This allows the user to cancel or submit the new album.
+By using controlled components, the form was able to maintain its own state and update it based on user input.
 ## Part 7: Edit an Album

 ### Screenshots